leozide/leocad/docs/README.md

 # About LeoCAD

-LeoCAD is a CAD program for creating virtual LEGO models.
+LeoCAD is a CAD program for creating virtual LEGO(R) models.
 It's available for free under the GNU Public License v2 and works on the Windows, Linux and macOS Operating Systems.